Do People With Dementia Know They Have It? How Dementia Affects Self-Awareness

 • Be financially taken advantage of by scammers or an unscrupulous friend or family member

-What causes a lack of insight?
+What causes a lack of insight in people with dementia?

 Lack of insight has several potential causes across the range of mental illnesses it can impact.
 Causes of a lack of insight for dementia vary but are often related to damage to cells in certain areas of the brain, specifically the frontal and temporal lobes.

-For this reason, a lack of insight may be more common in forms of dementia like frontotemporal dementia, a rare form of early onset dementia that typically develops between the ages of 45 and 65 and involves breakdowns in cellular communication in the frontal and temporal lobes.
+For this reason, a lack of insight may be more common in forms of dementia like frontotemporal dementia, a rare form of early-onset dementia that typically develops between the ages of 45 and 65 and involves breakdowns in cellular communication in the frontal and temporal lobes.

 It can be important to note, though, that a lack of insight can occur with all types of dementia.
-It may be less frequent in early stages of the disease when a person is likely to retain enough cognitive function to recognize that their memory and reasoning are being negatively impacted.
+It may be less frequent in the early stages of the disease when a person is likely to retain enough cognitive function to recognize that their memory and reasoning are being negatively impacted.
 However, in later stages of the disease, as dementia progresses, a lack of insight can become a very common symptom.

 Lack of insight vs. denial